 How we build your confidence

-All ‘Integrated Petrophysics’ VILT courses have five components to expand and maximise the course content delivery.
-Content is varied and stimulating and includes short focused instructor videos; course notes extracts; micro-practicals, cornerstone 4 hour daily VILT sessions; before and after self-learning modules; Question & Answer sessions; industry videos, exercises; comprehensive Petrophysical Toolbox; Petro DB extracts; HPV sensitivities; How to demos; Quizzes & Answers
+This course consists of five components to expand and maximise the course content delivery.
+Content is varied, stimulating and it includes short focused instructor videos; course notes extracts; micro-practicals, cornerstone 4 hour daily VILT sessions; before and after self-learning modules; Question & Answer sessions; industry videos & exercises; comprehensive Petrophysical Toolbox; Petro DB extracts; HPV sensitivities; How to demos; Quizzes & Answers.

 Before and After Self-Learning Modules These modules are an important extra component of the course: